vatpac-technology/pilot-procedures/docs/flight-planning/flightplansubmission.md

     **Remarks**: `DEP/2730S15327E RMK/2730S15327E IS DUSTBOWL STATION`

 ## Equipment Codes
-The equipment and transponder codes you file in your flight plan will impact how ATS process your navigation requirements, and control how you appear on their radar scope. **Equipment** codes refer to the navigational equipment your aircraft is equipped with. **Transponder** codes refer to the type of transponder and ADS-B system installed in your aircraft.
+The equipment and transponder codes you file in your flight plan will impact how the ATS provider processes your navigation requirements and how you appear on the ATC radar scope. **Equipment** codes refer to the navigational equipment your aircraft is equipped with. **Transponder** codes refer to the type of transponder and ADS-B system installed in your aircraft.

 A full list of equipment codes can be obtained through various online sources (searching for *ICAO* equipment codes - not FAA), with the most commonly used summarised below: